MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/supported-crossplat-os-2019.md

 - SLES 15 is supported from System Center - Operations Manager 2019 UR1 and later

 >[!Note]
->- Manually update the OpenSSH version in your environment to >= 8.7p1-29 to monitor RHEL 9.1 servers.
+>Manually update the OpenSSH version in your environment to >= 8.7p1-29 to monitor RHEL 9.1 servers.

 To install the agent on servers, see [Install the agent on RPM based Universal Linux Servers](/SystemCenterDocs/scom/manage-install-crossplat-agent-cmdline.md#install-the-agent-on-rpm-based-universal-linux-servers-oracle).